See below for Classroom FAQs regarding the Vodacom Lesotho Scholarship Program.

 How do I maintain my seat in the program?

 - Make sure to follow the program schedule presented in your classroom and you will be well on your way to graduating from your Nanodegree Program on time.
 However, if you do not make sufficient progress within the first 3 weeks of your program, you risk being "Revoked", or removed, from the program.
-The criteria you must meet in order to avoid being revoked include submitting one project or completing at least 30 classroom concepts (video lessons) by week 3 of your program.
+The criteria you must meet in order to avoid being revoked include submitting one project or completing the video lessons as per your weekly schedule.

 Can I participate again if I failed to graduate on time?
 Students who fail to graduate will not be able to participate again.